frontenddogma/web-development-glossary/manuscript/intro.md

 Arrows (“→”) point to the expanded forms of abbreviations, and to more common and popular synonyms and expressions.
 Sometimes they may take on a little tour, but just to be clear about the journey taken if there’s not much more to see (like Personal Home Page → PHP → Hypertext Preprocessor, or HTML&nbsp;5 → HTML → HyperText Markup Language).

+## Disclaimer

+@@

+Use the Glossary at your own risk.
+The author assumes no responsibility or liability for any errors or omissions in the contents of this book.
+All information is subject to change and provided “as is” with no guarantees of completeness, accuracy, or usefulness.

 ## Credits and Licenses

 The Web Development Glossary, except for the cover graphic, is licensed under a [CC BY-SA 4.0 license (Attribution-ShareAlike 4.0 International)](https://creativecommons.org/licenses/by-sa/4.0/).